zetsin/register-demo/NewREADME.md

 ## Make a registration form

-We would kindly ask you to show us your ability to create a dynamic form.
+We would kindly ask you to show us your ability to create a form.
 You are allowed to choose any library or framework that will help you to get the job done, although we would prefer to see you working with React.
 Try to not spend more than 3 hours on this task.

 ### Technical description